wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_getTransactionByHash.md

 ---
-title: trx:eth_getTransactionByHash \[POST\]
+title: trx:eth_getTransactionByHash - TRON
-description: Returns the information about a transaction requested by transactionhash.
+description: Example code for the trx:eth_getTransactionByHash json-rpc method. Сomplete guide on how to use trx:eth_getTransactionByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters